Babygirls123/CEG3006/README.md

 ### Pedestrian Without a Smartphone

-If a pedestrian does not carry a smartphone or a compatible V2P receiver, the pedestrian will not receive the safety message directly.
+If a pedestrian does not carry a smartphone, they may still be supported through a compatible advanced reflective smart tag.
+However, if the pedestrian carries neither a smartphone nor a compatible tag, the pedestrian will not receive the safety message directly.
 In this case, the system can still improve safety indirectly because the vehicle may trigger **driver alerts or advanced driver assistance systems**, such as visual warnings or automatic emergency braking (AEB), when the predicted TTC falls below the safety threshold.
 AViRS-V2P therefore acts as an **additional safety layer** rather than replacing existing vehicle safety mechanisms.

 ### Vehicle Communication or Sensor Failure